blukatdevelopment/UnchainedWorlds/Claymore/rules.md

 You work with the blessing of the threefold goddess.
 The Maiden threads the needle of life, the Mother pulls the thread, and the Crone severs it.

 ### Boons Table(2d6)
+At level 2 and higher, roll twice on this table for a random boon.
 ```
 2-3:  Class ability
 4-5:  +2 Spirit points